MolecularAI/MolBART/megatron_molbart/README.md

 ### train.py

 This file contains the training code that sets up Megatron and DeepSpeed and runs the training loop.
 Currently, the code loads in a subset of ChEMBL in CSV format and runs training (line 320).
-Replace this with file with your own data.
+Replace this file with your own data.

 ### ds_config.json